 The Dodge Tomahawk V10 Superbike is not only the most expensive motorcycle in the world but also the fastest.
 It costs $550,000 and can reach speeds of over 300 mph.

 Though the Tomahawk has four wheels, it looks and behaves as a motorcycle.
 Each pair of wheels is a few inches apart.
-The Tomahawk can reach 60 mph in 2.5 seconds and has a body made of aluminum.
+Keep your helmet on tight, as the Tomahawk can reach 60 mph in 2.5 seconds and has a body made of aluminum.

 Neiman Marcus no longer offers the Tomahawk through its online catalog, but I found the original product description—I’m sold:

 Tomahawk Collector’s Motorcycle

 - Motorcycle” isn’t really the best way to describe this single-passenger powerhouse.
 “Boundary-breaking masterpiece” is more appropriate.